 Alcohol consumption has increased across the board, on a global scale.
-From innocent consumption, abuse problems are developing, where both a physical and psychological reliance are placed on alcohol.
+From innocent consumption, abuse problems are developing, where both a physical and psychological reliance is placed on alcohol.

 The Rise Of Alcoholism In The Workplace